BroadcomMFD/debugger-for-mainframe/README.md

     *jdk1.8.0_181\jre\lib\security* named cacerts of the JRE under which Idas is running.

-3. Proceed using either Command Line, UI, or a Linux Subsystem:
+3. Proceed using Command Line, UI, or a Linux Subsystem:

-    - Using Command Line:
+    - Command Line:

+      Enter the following command:

-    Enter *sudo keytool -import -alias ca11.lvn.broadcom.net -file ca11.lvn.broadcom.net.cer -storetype JKS -keystore cacerts*
+         *sudo keytool -import -alias ca11.lvn.broadcom.net -file ca11.lvn.broadcom.net.cer -storetype JKS -keystore cacerts*

-    - Using KeystoreExplorer:
+    - UI:
-        1. Open KeystoreExplorer, locate and open cacerts (pw: **changeit**)
+        1. In your preferred UI, locate and open cacerts (pw: **changeit**)
-        2. Click the red gear icon on the toolbar to import the certificate to cacerts
+        2. Import the certificate to cacerts
-        3. Give the certificate an appropriate alias to ensure it is easily identified
+        3. Name the certificate with an appropriate alias to ensure it is easily identified

     - Linux Subsystem
         1. Verify java is installed: java -version